acsl-inha/learning-based-kf/README.md

 ```

 ## Overview :
-Parameters of the Kalman filter must be determined experimentally, and this process takes a lot of time and effort, so we intend to automate this process using machine learning.
+Parameters of the Kalman filter must be determined experimentally, but this process takes a lot of time and effort.
+So we intend to automate this process using machine learning.

 This program learns the parameters of the Kalman filter using cvxpy, cvxpyLayer and pytorch

-## Dynamic system modeling
+## Dynamic System Modeling

 A discrete-time linear dynamical system consists of a sequence of state vectors <strong>x<sub>t</sub> ∈ R<sup>2</sup></strong>  , indexed by time  <strong>t∈{0,…,N−1}</strong>  and dynamics equations